Three Simple Models for Going Online

 - Advise students to mute their microphones if they are not speaking and unmute the microphones when they want to speak.
-Students may be joining Zoom calls from all kinds of different locations, many of which may create background noise that could be distracting.
+Students may be joining Zoom calls from different locations, which may create background noise that could be distracting.
 Encourage students to mute themselves if they’re not speaking to minimize unnecessary or distracting background noise.
-Using the “raise hand” feature (under the "Participants" button in Zoom) or simply seeing the microphone unmuted will give the group a visual cue for when a student wishes to speak.
+Using the raise hand feature (under the Participants button in Zoom) or simply seeing the microphone unmuted will give the group a visual cue for when a student wishes to speak.

 - Check the online chat space for student questions and contributions.
 Some students may not have working microphones and, therefore, may be unable to contribute verbally.
 The chat room is a good place for students to contribute, ask questions, and be involved.

 Captioning.
 Students who need live captioning should go through the Office of Accessible Education.
 Zoom does generate automatic captions and transcripts for sessions as long as they're recorded to the default internet cloud.
 These captions are very helpful for all students for reviewing the material.
 If you want an automatic live caption, your best option is to use Google Slide's automated option–see Present Slides with Captions (via Google Drive support).

 For students with vision impairment or low vision, narrate the material that you’re displaying visually on the screen.
 Just as you might read materials aloud in class, read screen material that you share on-screen just in case students are not able to see essential text.